GrammaTech/sel/doc/tree-sitter-ast.md

 [^functional-trees]: https://github.com/grammatech/functional-trees

 ## Example of Populated AST
-The following will show the structure of an AST that is converted from the following C source text:
+The following shows the structure of an AST that is converted from this example C source text:

 ```c
 for /* comment */ (int i;;   ) {